Anti-sweatshop movement

 Anti-sweatshop movement refers to campaigns to improve the conditions of workers in sweatshops, i.e. manufacturing places characterized by low wages, poor working conditions and often child labor.
 It started in the 19th century in industrialized countries such as the United States, Australia, New Zealand and the United Kingdom to improve the conditions of workers in those countries.
+These campaigns are meant to improve the working conditions through advocacy for higher wages, safer conditions, unionization and other protections.
+While they are meant to undermine the reputation of companies using sweatshop labor, they are not statistically significant as intended.